halcyonnouveau/clorinde/README.md

 ![license](https://img.shields.io/badge/License-APACHE--2.0%2FMIT-blue)
 [![dependency status](https://deps.rs/repo/github/halcyonnouveau/clorinde/status.svg)](https://deps.rs/repo/github/halcyonnouveau/clorinde)

 Clorinde generates type-checked Rust interfaces from PostgreSQL queries, with an emphasis on compile-time safety and high performance.
 It is a fork of [Cornucopia](https://github.com/cornucopia-rs/cornucopia) that enhances the original with an improved architecture and expanded capabilities.
+Clorinde works by preparing your queries against an actual database and then running an extensive validation suite on them.
+Rust code is then generated into a separate crate, which can be imported and used in your project.

+The basic premise is thus to:

+1. Write your PostgreSQL queries.
+2. Use Clorinde to generate a crate with type-safe interfaces to those queries.
+3. Import and use the generated code in your project.

 ## Key Features

-* SQL-first approach with powerful query validation
-* Sync and async driver support with optional connection pooling
-* Non-allocating row mapping
-* Available as both a library and CLI tool
-* Close to native `rust-postgres` performance
-* Complete support for custom PostgreSQL types (composites, domains, and enums)
-* Custom Rust type mapping
-* One-dimensional array handling for all supported types
-* Granular type nullity control
+- **Type Safety** - Catch SQL errors at compile time and get catch errors before runtime with powerful diagnostics.
+- **SQL-First** - Write plain SQL queries, get generated Rust code.
+No ORMs or query builders, just the SQL you know and love.
+- **Fast** - Performance close to hand-written `rust-postgres` code.
+- **Flexible** - Works with sync/async code and connection pools.
+- **PostgreSQL Native** - Full support for custom types, enums, and arrays.
+Leverage PostgreSQL's advanced features without compromise.
+- **Custom Types** - Map database types to your own Rust structs.

 ## Installation